Sustainable interior design materials

 Bamboo and rattan

 Bamboo is a bit of a natural miracle.
 It’s fast-growing, resilient, durable, antimicrobial, and resistant to damage from heat.
-These properties make it a perfect material to use in flooring, furniture, blinds, and bamboo fibers can even be used in rugs, towels, and other textiles.
+These properties help bamboo rank among the most perfect sustainable interior materials to use in flooring, furniture, blinds, and bamboo fibers can even be used in rugs, towels, and other textiles.

 Although rattan is often thought of as a material used for outdoor furniture, it can be a great option for indoor use, too.
 Cane furniture is made from rattan and widely used indoors because of the myriad ways that it can bring texture and visual interest to an interior design.
 We also love rattan headboards that bring a relaxed vibe to any bedroom.

 Cork is another example of Mother Nature getting it right without our intervention.
-It’s recyclable, biodegradable, a good insulator, sound absorbing, water resistant and antimicrobial – all without the need of added chemicals.
-Cork is perhaps most often thought of as a flooring or wall covering material and can also be used in furniture and accessories.
+It’s recyclable, biodegradable, a good insulator, sound absorbing, water resistant, and antimicrobial – all without the need for added chemicals.
+Cork is perhaps most often thought of in the category of sustainable interior materials for flooring or wall covering material and can also be used in furniture and accessories.

 An exciting trend we’re seeing more recently is retailers using recycled metals in furniture, as well as interior and exterior coverings and decorative accents.
 These include aluminum, steel, copper and many others.